quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B001--Financial-Data-Engineering/2fde_part06_Panel_Data.md

 ---

 #### Time Series Data
 Time series data is a collection of records for one or more variables associated with a single entity, observed at specific intervals over time.
-These data are indexed in time order and can be mathematically represented as \( X_1, X_2, \ldots , X_N \) where N is the length of the time series, and \( X \) is the observed variable.
+These data are indexed in time order and can be mathematically represented as $X_1, X_2, \ldots , X_N $ where N is the length of the time series, and$X$ is the observed variable.

 In tabular format, a time series with S variables observed over N periods can be represented as follows:
 | Time/variable | X1   | X2   | X3  ...
 XS |